OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

   String IMEI = tm.getDeviceId();
 ```

-- The creation of private keys in the `AndroidKeyStore` using the `KeyPairGeneratorSpec`.
+- The creation of private keys in the `AndroidKeyStore` using the `KeyPairGeneratorSpec` or `KeyGenParameterSpec` APIs.

 To be sure that the identifiers can be used, check `AndroidManifest.xml` for usage of the IMEI and `Build.Serial`.
 The file should contain the permission `<uses-permission android:name="android.permission.READ_PHONE_STATE"/>`.